How Digital Transformation Drives Association Success

 5. Competitive Advantage

-Associations that take advantage of digital technologies put themselves in a far more competitive position than those who continue to fight against the times.
-It may be scary to consider massive technological changes, but those who have courage will be rewarded.
+Organizations that take advantage of digital technologies put themselves in a far more competitive position than those who continue to fight against the times.
+According to Gurumurthy et al. (2020), companies with higher digital transformation maturity reported 45% revenue growth, and 29% of highly digitized companies reported a positive impact on growth and innovation.

 Conclusion